 At Heritage, we’re committed to protecting you from fraud.
 Our Fraud Management and Information Security Teams are constantly updating our processes and technologies to keep you safe.

-If you suspect any unusual activity has occurred while using Heritage Online or other services, please call the Heritage Bank Contact Centre on 13 14 22, or send an email to our Fraud Team at email@example.com with details of what has happened.
+If you suspect any unusual activity has occurred while using Heritage Online or other services please contact us on 13 14 22 or send an email to our Fraud Team at email@example.com with details of what has happened.

 This page provides some more information about how we protect you from fraud, some tips on how you can protect yourself, and updates on some recent fraud examples.